 “I will stay, too,” Shoto said, holding up a hand.
 “I’ve no interest in exploring here, and if it comes down to intimidating any pirate interested in our ship or anything else, I’m probably our best bet.”

 Everyone agreed with that quickly.
 A quick show of hands as to who had any experience at haggling proved, however, that Izuku and Mei were the only ones who did.
-Mei had quite a bit of experience haggling with junkyard owners for parts for her babies, whereas Izuku had a lot of haggling online for all might merchandise.
+Mei had quite a bit of experience haggling with junkyard owners for parts for her babies, whereas Izuku had a lot of practice haggling online for All Might merchandise.
 Although it would be the first time he had to do so in person in a few years.
 His story about haggling with someone whose online handle was SirTotheFuture to convince him to drop his bid on a collectible All Might action figure had the rest of them in stitches for a few seconds.

 He had barely finished the story when a shout from the dock interrupted the discussion.
 “Ahoy, the small steamship!
 Prepare to pay the toll.”